pencer-io/pencer-io.github.io/_posts/2022-02-08-ctf-htb-earlyaccess.md

 Now we know how each part of the key is generated we can put the above together and create a script that gives us a list of all possible keys.
 It's actually only 59 keys so less to test than I first thought.

-With three of the five groups static we can simplify the script to just calulate the list of 59 vairations:
+With three of the five groups static we can simplify the script to just calculate the list of 59 variations:

 ```python
 import string